Skip to content

 Transitions may be either manual or automated, and are guarded by criteria that determine their eligibility.
 When an entity enters a new state, the first eligible automated transition is executed immediately within the same transaction.
 This continues recursively until no further automated transitions are applicable, resulting in a stable state.
 Each transition may trigger one or more attached processes, which can run synchronously or asynchronously, either within the current transaction or in a separate one.
 This forms the foundation for event flow automation, where processors may create or mutate entities in response, allowing a single transition to initiate a cascade of events and function executions across the system.

-2. Simple: Evaluates a single condition on entity data
+1. Simple: Evaluates a single condition on entity data

 Simple criteria evaluate a single condition directly on entity data using JSONPath expressions.
+They are executed directly on the processing node, without involving external compute nodes.

 "criterion": {